EspressoSystems/hyperlane-integration-poc/README.md

 }
 ```

-Update some environment variables
+Update some environment variables.

 ```bash
 export AWS_KMS_KEY_ID=alias/$VALIDATOR_KEY_ALIAS
 export VALIDATOR_ADDRESS=`cast wallet address --aws`
 ```

-Note that this script also generates the validator address and put it in the environment variable `VALIDATOR_ADDRESS`.

-### Generate the S3 bucket
+## Generate the S3 bucket

 Create the bucket and configure the policy of the bucket.
 ```